Last Updated on May 13, 2021

 Brevard is a wonderful small town known as North Carolina‘s Land of Waterfalls, and just a short drive from Asheville.
 With beautiful mountains and dozens of trickling streams, there’s no wonder there are so many impressive waterfalls near Brevard.

-In this article, we’ll list our 20 favorite waterfalls within a one-hour drive, why we think they’re so beautiful, and why you should visit them!
+In this article, we’ll list our 23 favorite waterfalls within a one-hour drive of this mountain town, why we think they’re so beautiful, and why you should visit them!
 We’ve also created a map to help you visually plan your journey.

 - Public Lands Waterfalls near Brevard*

 - Waterfalls in Gorges State Park

 This post is part of our series that covers waterfalls in North Carolina.